gautam-in/shopping-cart-assignment/README.md

 ```
 1) EJS : For Templating.
-2) ExpressJs : For API accessing.
+2) ExpressJs : For accessing mock API.
-3) Gulp: Use for compile scss to css
+3) Gulp: Use for compile scss to css, add autoprefixer, minifyCss
 ```